Overall, Vermont has the most criminal searches, and Minneapolis is the city with the most.

 Even as property crime rates continue to decline, the prevalence of these crimes is still alarming.
 Home security systems with 24/7 monitoring have kept property crime rates tumbling for decades, and now doorbell cameras and remote security devices make home security measures even more accessible.
 However, people still need to be proactive in securing their home’s safety.
 After all, crime rates don’t decrease because criminals stop trying; they decrease because criminals are thwarted in their efforts despite trying their hardest.

-As for areas where criminals are especially persistent, Utah and Massachusetts emerged as the top states conducting burglary-related searches, and Atlanta and Denver had the most searches among cities.
+As for areas where criminals are especially persistent, Utah and Massachusetts emerged as the top states conducting burglary-related searches, and Atlanta and Miami had the most searches among cities.
 Residents in these areas will want to be extra vigilant in safeguarding their homes.

 Crime how-tos